markusressel/openhasp-config-manager/README.md

 The official `config.json` file doesn't provide enough info for openhasp-config-manager to enable all of its features though.
 To fix that simply add a section to the file after downloading it:

+1. Download your config.json via the openHASP web browser.
+2. Append the `openhasp_config_manager` block, adjusting the values as needed.

 ```json
 {